 Employees in the field of managerial and technical tasks must have some extra ability to handle various tasks and think differently.
 Thus entailing such kinds of questions where candidates need to show their thinking capacity can be of much help in identifying key qualities of your applicants.

-Since behaviour is the most important to establish in an expanding working environment, employees with already experienced loyal nature and developed interactive and communicative skills can be your targets.
-Such analysis can help you in maintaining and improving the working atmosphere where employees are more generous and skilled because more than 38% of the employees struggle to communicate with employees of different age groups. (source)
+Since behaviour is the most important to establish in an expanding working environment, along with employee loyalty, developing interactiveness and communicative skills can be your target.
+Such analysis can help you in maintaining and improving the working atmosphere where employees are more generous and skilled because more than 38% of the employees struggle to communicate with employees of different age groups.

 Whatever process you use, until it does not save you time compared to the previous one, it may not be that useful for a longer time.
 Above all the benefits included above, the pre-employment questionnaire helps in distinguishing your candidates, thus reducing the number of hires in an early stage.
 However, it is not necessary that your candidate count is reduced.